Appointment guide

 On the day of your appointment

-• Take someone with you if you can.
+• Take someone with you, if you think it may be helpful.

 • Know what to expect, including whether it’s an in person or telephone appointment.